Real news. Real stories. Real voices.

 UNLV

-And, it’s become a hot topic.
-In April of this year, 2025, U.S. Health and Human Services Secretary Robert F. Kennedy Jr. pledged to have the cause of autism identified by September.
+In April, U.S. Health and Human Services Secretary Robert F. Kennedy Jr. pledged to have the cause of autism identified by September.
 He said that would be accomplished through a “massive testing and research effort.”

-He and his colleagues found that a genetic mutation in a certain gene can disrupt the expression of multiple autism-related genes during brain development, causing autism.
+After around four years of research, he and his colleagues found that a genetic mutation in a gene tied to the development of myotonic dystrophy type 1 — a condition affecting the musculoskeletal system — can disrupt the expression of multiple autism-related genes during brain development, contributing to autism.

-Guest: Łukasz Sznajder, molecular geneticist and professor of chemistry and biochemistry, UNLV
+Guest: Łukasz J. Sznajder, molecular geneticist and professor of chemistry and biochemistry, UNLV

 Stay Connected